Cinnamon as a spice

 Cinnamon in the kitchen

 Stick or ground cinnamon, can be added to pasta, cakes, jams, rice, meat, fruit salads, vegetables, fruit, cooked and grilled.
 It is also used for sweet dishes (like the apple tart with cinnamon, custard or ice cream) and savory (such as stews, chicken, or puddings).
-They also combines well with some drinks, such as " sangria" or hot chocolate.
-It can be used to flavor tea or milk.

 It is a species that is used habitually in the kitchens of India, of Mexico, China, China, South America, Central America and Southeast Asia.